 Although recipients are encouraged to earn program income to defray program costs where appropriate, most COPS Office awards are not conducive to generating program income.
-Contact your COPS Office program manager to determine if revenue generated from your COPS Office award constitutes program income.
-The program manager will help you assess whether or not the income is generated as a result of the award-supported activity.
+Contact your COPS Office program manager or grant program specialist to determine if revenue generated from your COPS Office award constitutes program income.
+They will help you assess whether or not the income is generated as a result of the award-supported activity.